DonChong2000/TodayILearn/03. Value/幸福/Psychiatrist Explains Does Money Actually Buy Happiness/Psychiatrist Explains Does Money Actually Buy Happiness.md

 **==savoring experiences that are ordinary or extraordinary leads to about the same amount of Happiness==**

-$15 cup of coffee, has
+$15 cup of coffee, lead to same amount of happiness of $5 coffee.

+Being a monk and meditation is a formal training of savoring.

 # Spend your money on other people

+Spending money on other people brings more happiness than spending money on yourself